adrianolszewski/model-based-testing-hypotheses/README.md

 ## Not only it's slow.
 It may also fail to converge!
 And while tests may fail computationally too, it happens incomparably rarer than with models.
 Just recall how many times you saw messages like "failed to converge", "did not converge", "negative variance estimate" or similar, and how often the plain test failed?
 Well, that's it.

+Let me show you a trivial case: we will compare two samples from a normal distribution.
+One will have mean = 0, the other = 5.
+What can be simpler than that?
 ``` r
 > set.seed(1000)
 > stack(